ozyurtf/fullstack-data-application/README.md

 5. **Database Optimization**: To improve performance and ensure efficient data retrieval, I implemented various optimization techniques.
 This included indexing frequently queried columns, partitioning large tables, and normalizing data to reduce redundancy.

 6. **Development of User Interface with Flask and React**: To allow users to interact with the database seamlessly, I developed a web application using Flask for the backend and React for the frontend.
-Flask served as the RESTful API layer.
-It handles data requests and responses while React provided a user interface.
+Flask serves as the RESTful API layer.
+It handles data requests and responses while React provides a user interface.

 The document that explains this process can be found in **database-design.pdf** file.
 And the user-interface that is created at the end can be seen in the gif below.